pydicom/pydicom/doc/tutorials/dataset_basics.rst

     ...
     <class 'pydicom.dataset.FileDataset'>

+When using a context manager as above, pydicom can often provide more detailed error messages, especially useful for nested DICOM information (Python >= 3.11).

 By default, :func:`~pydicom.filereader.dcmread` will read any DICOM dataset stored in accordance with the :dcm:`DICOM File Format<part10/chapter_7.html>`.
 However, occasionally you may try to read a file that gives you the following